EngagingGear/RegexEz/README.md

 name: [a-zA-Z][a-zA-Z0-9]*
 ";
-var regexEz = new RegexEz(template); // This compiles the template Console.WriteLine($"Regular expression is ${regexEz.RegexStr()}");
-var theActualRegex = regexEz.Regex(); // Return a traditional regular expression var match = regexEz.Match("sample@example.com"); // Use RegexEz to do a match
+var regexEz = new RegexEz(template); // This compiles the template Console.WriteLine($"Regular expression is ${regexEz.RegexStr()}"); // This allows you to see what that translated regular expression is var theActualRegex = regexEz.Regex(); // Return a traditional Regex object var match = regexEz.Match("sample@example.com"); // Use RegexEz to do a match
 ```

+Note that the `match` variable here is of type `MatchEz` rather than `Match`.
+You can access the underlying object via the `Match` property,
+however this class makes access to the matched fields much easier.
+This is discussed later in this README file.

-`RegexEz` class also has a number of other methods that can be useful for matching, matching multiple items and some other things we will discuss later.
+`RegexEz` class also has a number of other methods that can be useful for matching:
+* `Matches` - This is like the `Match` method but returns all the matches in the string as a list.
+Note this is not a MatchCollection as it would be in the traditional Regex class.
+We instead return a list of `MatchEz` objects to facilitate access to the matched fields.
+* `IsMatch` - This simply returns a boolean to indicate if a string is a match.

 ## Comments and Details About Syntax
 Since regular expressions are complex and difficult we can also include comments in the regular expression with a // line comment.

 ```
-\\ This matches a simple email address
+// This matches a simple email address
 email: $(username)@$domain)\.$(tld)
 username: $name
 domain: $name
 tld: $name
 name: [a-zA-Z][a-zA-Z0-9]*
 ```

 Notice that the grammar specifies a name, then a colon and then to the left is the regular expression.
 * Note any spaces between the colon and the start are ignored (you can add them explicitly if needed by matching them).
 * The expression is simply a standard regular expression except that it allows substitution of macros with a $.
-* Note we use $ since $ is used except in rare circumstances at the end of a regular expression so in the middle it is usually unambiguous.
+* Note we use $ since $ is used except in rare circumstances at the end of a regular expression only so in the middle it is usually unambiguous.
 * Macro names to be substituted in can use used plainly or with () around them if such is necessary to resolve ambituity.
 * All other types of regular expression grammar may be used (in the sample we use ^$ and we must escape the . since we want it explicitly.
-* Note it is generally discouraged to use capture group markers in RegexEz since they are hard to understand, different in different systems and RegexEz provides a much better way to access this information.
+* Note it is generally discouraged to use capture group markers in RegexEz since they are hard to understand,
+different in different systems and RegexEz provides a much better way to access this information.

 ## Unit Testing
 Unit testing is at the heart of modern day software development and so RegexEz has it built into the core.